Universality vs Genericity and $C_4$-free graphs: Definitions and Examples

+Standard examples of approximable classes $\mathcal{C}$ which admit a structure that is both generic and universal are constructed via the \Fraisse{} method.
+We say that an approximating class $\mathcal{K}$ is a {\bf \Fraisse{} class} if $\mathcal{K}$ additionally satisfies JEP and AP.
+In this case, the class $\mathcal{C}=\mathrm{lim}(\mathcal{K})$ contains a canonical structure $M\in\mathcal{C}$, known as the {\bf \Fraisse{} limit of $\mathcal{K}$}, which is both a universal and a generic element of $\mathcal{C}$; see \cite{TZ}.
+For example, the class $\mathcal{K}_{\mathrm{graphs}}$ of all finite graphs forms \Fraisse{} class whose \Fraisse{} limit is the Rado graph $G_{R}$: the unique up to isomorphism countable graph so that for every two finite disjoint $F,F'\subseteq \mathrm{dom}(G_{R})$ there is a vertex $v\in\mathrm{dom}(G_{R})$ which is connected by an edge with every vertex in $F$ but to no vertex in $F'$.

-The full strength of the amalgamation property is not necessary for the existence of a generic element of $\mathcal{C}$.
-It turns out that an approximable class $\mathcal{C}=\mathrm{lim}(\mathcal{K})$ admits a generic element if and only if $\mathcal{K}$ is a {\bf weak \Fraisse{} class}, i.e., if $\mathcal{K}$ additionally has the weak amalgamation property; see \cite[Theorem 4.2.2]{K} or \cite[Theorem 2.5]{KT}.
+The full strength of the amalgamation property for $\mathcal{K}$ is not necessary for the existence of a generic element of $\mathcal{C}=\mathrm{lim}(\mathcal{K})$.
+Indeed, if $\mathcal{K}$ is a just {\bf weak \Fraisse{} class}, i.e., if $\mathcal{K}$ is an approximating class and satisfies JEP and WAP, then a variant of the \Fraisse{} construction shows that $\mathcal{C}$ still admits a generic element.
+In fact, as it turns out, weak \Fraisse{} classes are in bijective correspondence to approximable classes that admit a generic element; see \cite[Theorem 4.2.2]{K} or \cite[Theorem 2.5]{KT}.
 This was originally proved for certain special classes of partial automorphisms by Ivanov~\cite{Ivanov} and independently by Kechris and Rosendal~\cite{KR}.
 It was later extended to more general classes in \cite{K} and independently by several other authors in~\cite{KKgames, KT, DiLiberti}.
-Here we follow \cite{KT}, whose exposition is closer in spirit to this paper.
+Here we follow \cite{KT}, whose exposition is closer in spirit to this paper\footnote{Notice that in \cite{KT} the term ``$\mathcal{K}$ is unbounded" is used for what we call here $``\mathcal{K}$ has EP".}.